Sequences and PatternsIntroduction

 Another sequence which consists of geometric shapes are the square numbers.
 Every term is formed by increasingly large squares:

 For the triangle numbers we found a recursive formula that tells you the next term of the sequence as a function of of its previous terms.
-For square numbers we can do even better: an equation that tells you the nth term directly, without first having to calculate all the previous ones:
+For square numbers we can do even better: a formula that tells you the nth term directly, without first having to calculate all the previous ones:

 Let’s summarise all the definitions we have seen so far: